George Fouché: International racing career

-At 17, he raced in the Kyalami World Sportscar Championship 1000 km on 10 December 1983 in a Kremer Racing Porsche CK5 with co-drivers Franz Konrad and Kees Kroesemeijer, but was disqualified for a push start.
+At the age of 17, Fouché raced in the Kyalami World Sportscar Championship 1000 km on 10 December 1983 in a Kremer Racing Porsche CK5 with co-drivers Franz Konrad and Kees Kroesemeijer, but was disqualified for a push start.

-While racing in round three of the 1989 Fuji Long Distance Series, George came across the burning car of Oscar Larrauri that had just crashed.
-Oscar was still in the car, and noticing that the marshals were not equipped to deal with the fire, George stopped his car and pulled Oscar out.
-George eventually finished 2nd in the race, which would eventually cost him the championship.
-George received an impromptu "The Hero Award" from the Japanese Automobile Federation while on the podium.
+While racing in round three of the 1989 Fuji Long Distance Series, Fouché came across the burning car of Oscar Larrauri that had just crashed.
+Oscar was still in the car, and noticing that the marshals were not equipped to deal with the fire, Fouché stopped his car and pulled Oscar out.
+Fouché eventually finished second in the race, which would eventually cost him the championship.
+Fouché received an impromptu "The Hero Award" from the Japanese Automobile Federation while on the podium.

 While qualifying for the Fuji 1000 km race in October 1992, one of his car's tyres burst, sending him head-on into a concrete wall at 280 km/h.
-George's foot was crushed and he spent seven months on crutches.
+Fouché's foot was crushed and he spent seven months on crutches.

-In 1993, George test drove the Sasol Jordan Grand Prix Formula 1 car at the Silverstone Circuit in England.
+In 1993, Fouché test drove the Sasol Jordan Grand Prix Formula 1 car at the Silverstone Circuit in England.